dzxlai/bike_buyers_project/README.md

 This is a super useful tool when it comes to cleaning data.
 Not only am I able to spot missing data within the columns and thus the dataset, I would also be able to look for <b>spelling errors</b> as well as <b>standardisation errors</b>.

-Fortunately making my job a slighlty quicker/easier, after investigating each column and each of the unique values within the rows of each column, I was happy to see that there were no missing values!
+Fortunately making my job a slightly quicker/easier, after investigating each column and each of the unique values within the rows of each column, I was happy to see that there were no missing values!
 Missing values will normally be easy to spot as they would show as <b>'NULL'</b> or <b>'(Blanks)'</b>.

 I also noticed that the dataset seemed very clean in the spelling errors department as well, as I was not able to spot any, allowing me to move on to the next step of my data cleansing process.